©

 Final destination Hercules Inlet

-As they neared the Antarctic coast, the Ellsworth Mountains appeared on the horizon, signalling that the end of the expedition was close.
-The approach to Hercules Inlet, on the Filchner–Ronne Ice Shelf, proved particularly delicate due to the presence of numerous crevasses.
-On the day of arrival, despite extreme vigilance and unpredictable winds, the two explorers skied the final kilometres, hauling their pulkas.
+As they approached the Antarctic coast, the Ellsworth Mountains emerged on the horizon, signalling that the expedition was drawing to a close.
+Reaching Hercules Inlet, on the Filchner–Ronne Ice Shelf, proved particularly challenging due to the numerous crevasses crossing the route.

 A large-scale international educational commitment